pmxfiles/vrchat_useful_mod/README.md

 - Fav+ which allows infinite avatars to be saved (credits to 404, this is a refactored version of his)
 - Silent avatar saving from social & direct selection - to Fav+
 - Ability to show a creators public avatars in-game and apply/fav them directly!
+- Automatically disable avatar-spawn in music which can be absolutely annoying

 **How to install;**
 - Go to the release page; https://github.com/kichiro1337/vrchat_useful_mod/releases